-Steam into History, Inc. is a 501(c)(3) nonprofit organization, we operate a steam train that chronicles the role York County, PA., played in Civil War history and to promote the area as a tourist destination.
+Steam into History, Inc. is a 501(c)(3) nonprofit, educational, charitable organization.
+We operate a steam train that chronicles the role York County, PA. played in Civil War history and to promote the area as a tourist destination.

 Four months had passed since the Battle of Gettysburg, the so-called high-water mark of the Confederacy.
 President Abraham Lincoln was invited to speak at the dedication of the Soldiers’ National Cemetery in Gettysburg.

 His remarks were a work in progress on Nov.
 18, 1863, as he boarded his five-car train (draped in red, white and blue bunting) in Washington, D.C., for the four-hour ride to Gettysburg.